- Looking to transition into data science? Here are 8 paths for a non-data science person to land a role in this space

 - You’ll need to know how to harness their mathematical training to solve genuine commercial problems

-Alongside all this, you’ll need a good understanding of optimization (underpinned by solid linear algebra and calculus learned in school), of statistical inference, simulation, multivariate analysis, and proper data visualization.
+Alongside all this, you’ll need a good understanding of optimization (underpinned by solid linear algebra and calculus learned in school), statistical inference, simulation, multivariate analysis, and proper data visualization.

 I also recommend checking out this article which talks about the applications of data science in the finance industry.